Analysis | The unique pressures of being Kamala Harris come into focus with her in the debate spotlight

 Harris is the first woman of color on a major-party presidential ticket and the only person on this year’s slate who is not a White man.
 Her identity has meant she’ll face built-in and unique pressures and challenges.
 Americans just aren’t used to seeing people like her at this level of politics, and Wednesday night will be one of the few times that she has the nation’s attention during a chaotic campaign, meaning all that pressure will come to a head here.

-Harris is taking on a role that is familiar to many Black women in government, corporate America and other industries: be capable of attracting the support of Americans from diverse backgrounds without coming off as an “angry Black woman” and risking alienating White Americans.
+Harris is taking on a role that is familiar to many Black women in government, corporate America and other industries: that of being capable of attracting the support of Americans from diverse backgrounds without coming off as an “angry Black woman” and risking alienating White Americans.
 Biden has a significant national lead against an unpopular president, and Harris is now tasked with not denting that in the dwindling days of the campaign.
 She undoubtedly knew this would be the case.
 Wednesday night is a reminder of the unfair expectations and pressures historically put on Black women in politics and perhaps especially now as millions of Americans yearn for the end of a presidency that many believe is rooted in racism and sexism.

-Trump calling Harris “nasty” and “angry” almost immediately after Biden named her as his running mate is a reminder that there really is nothing Harris can do to avoid being stereotyped by those committed to reinforcing racist and sexist ideas.
+Trump began calling Harris “nasty” and “angry” almost immediately after Biden named her as his running mate is a reminder that there really is nothing Harris can do to avoid being stereotyped by those committed to reinforcing racist and sexist ideas.
 Trump’s history caricaturing other Black women critical of his politics — such as Rep. Maxine Waters (D.-Calif.), media mogul Oprah Winfrey, journalist Jemele Hill and former national security adviser Susan E. Rice — made his attacks on Harris unsurprising.

 “The words ‘nasty’ and ‘mean’ are much more pejorative when directed at a woman,” Valerie Jarrett, a senior adviser to former president Barack Obama, previously told The Washington Post’s Ashley Parker.
 “There’s this whole sense that women need to be likable, and when you say they’re nasty or mean, that is intended to cut them deeply, whereas men are not subjected to the same likability test.”